Home Our Free Presentations Thousands More Free Games Free Clipart Free Templates |

 Is your material copyrighted and may I use it?

 Answer: Yes, our material is copyrighted.
 Nearly all the original material on the web is copyrighted thanks to the new laws that immediately copyright original work loaded to the web.
 If you think you won't get caught copying someone else's work, be warned - there are companies on the web that keep track of these things.
 These companies have been tracking things since the 1990's.
 They know who posted things first, even if it was posted 15 or 16 years ago and changed since then a whole bunch of times.
-Many schools these days are paying a fee to these companies so they can see if their students are breaking the rules.
+Many schools these days are paying a fee to these companies so they can see if their students are copying someone else's work.

-It's important you know that if you copy someone's work - and post it on any other site including your own - that work is still copyrighted by its original author.
-You could be in a lot of trouble even if you're a kid because copying someone else's work is illegal.
+It's important you understand if you copy someone's work - whether you pretend it's your own work, or leave the author's name and post it to the web on any other site including your own - that work is still copyrighted by its original author.
+You could be in a lot of trouble if you get caught, even if you're a kid, because copying someone else's work is illegal.

 The question was: May I use your material?
 The answer is - absolutely, with a few restrictions.
 See below: